-On October 15, 2021, the Company announced that the Fall 2021 diamond drill program comprising approximately 3,000 metres (planned 10 holes) had commenced on the Goodfish-Kirana Property.
-Further details are included below in Exploration - Fall 2021 Drill Program.

-On November 17, 2021, the Company announced an exploration update and the completion of the Fall 2021 diamond drilling program - 2,839 metres (8 diamond drill holes).
+On October 15, 2021, the Company announced that the Fall 2021 diamond drill program comprising approximately 3,000 metres (planned 10 holes) had commenced on the Goodfish-Kirana Property and on November 17, 2021, the Company announced completion of the Fall 2021 diamond drilling program - 2,839 metres (8 diamond drill holes).
 Further details are included below in Exploration - Fall 2021 Drill Program and Arnold, KLC and KLW Properties.